liqotech/liqo/docs/README.md

 you should use an absolute link taking docs as root.
 For example, if you add an image to *docs/images/install/test.png*, the link will be ```![](/images/install/test.png)```.
 Obviously, you should pay attention to put the first slash "/".

+## Local testing

+In case you want to browse the documentation website on your local computer, you can follow the instructions available in the `doc-website` private repository.